DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 ##### How does a transaction occur in a Smart Contract Account?

-- [ ]  Ethereum is sent from one user to another directly.
+- [ ]  The transaction involves interaction with many dApps during execution.
 - [x]  Execution of a code in the smart contract helps in transactions.
-- [ ]  The transaction involves interaction with many dApps during execution.
+- [ ]  Smart contracts cannot be used to conduct transaction.

 Hint: Smart Contracts have clauses written in code.